5 Tips for Profitability from Salon Today 200 Honorees

 4. Analyze and Project

-At the Nuovo salons in the Sarasota, Florida, area, owners James Amato and Terry McKee have utilized many methods to analyze numbers and project profits over the years.
+At the Nuovo Salon Group in the Sarasota, Florida, area, owners James Amato and Terry McKee have utilized many methods to analyze numbers and project profits over the years.
 The result?
 Complete financial literacy of their business.

 Once a month, the owners, director of operations and bookkeepers analyze the previous month’s profit and loss, noting their relation to benchmarks for each line item, forecasting future profitability.